-- In an early chapter of D.Gray-Man the brother of an episodic character is a priest who was going to be married to a nun only to have her killed pages in.
+- The very first chapter of D.Gray-Man features the brother-in-law of an episodic character who isa priest who was going to be married to a nun only to have her killed pages in.

 - The title character of A Certain Magical Index is a very young un-nun-like nun who others politely refer to as "Sister-san."
 She serves the Church of England rather than the Catholic church.
 Regular nuns in universe are an organization of female spell casters.

-- Michiko to Hatchin has the male equivalent in Hatchin's foster-family from Hell.
+- Michiko & Hatchin has the male equivalent in Hatchin's foster-family from Hell.
 Her foster-father is a Catholic priest living with his wife and two children.

 - In Kannagi, Zange acts as one since her host body, Hakua, is the daughter of a Catholic priest.
 No, she's not some illicit lovechild.
 Her being a daughter of a priest is treated in the same way as daughters of Shinto priests, who are not required to be celibate.

 - 10-year-old Maria Takayama (who's also a teacher) and her older sister Kate in Boku wa Tomodachi ga Sukunai are both nuns, but the way their positions work seem much closer to being mikos, since their family's women don the habit as a long-standing tradition and it's treated like more of an after-school job.
 Later it's revealed that Maria is neither officially a nun or a teacher; Kate just brings her to school with her because there's no one to look after her at home, and she makes Maria wear the habit because it's cute.